See site map Here.

-If Dow’s Lake is deemed unsafe by the NCC then the event will proceed on an alternate date.
-If Dow’s Lake is not open on alternate date then the event will, unfortunately, not be held.
-The alternate date is to come.
+There is an alternate date if Dow’s Lake is deemed unsafe by the NCC that can be seen on the event schedule.
+If Dow’s Lake is not open on the alternate date then the event will, unfortunately, not be held.

 What is the team refund policy?